Hanjian: History

-Educated and intellectuals
+Officials, journalists, artists and intellectuals

 Educated hanjian is often reserved for those who were either scholars or within government.
-The most infamous hanjian government in mainland China is Reorganized National Government of the Republic of China, often called the Wang Jingwei regime aptly named after its president Wang Jingwei.
-The Wang Jingwei regime sought to be the dominant governmental force in China and believed it could do so by collaborating and being submissive to Japan in what they deemed their “Peace Movement.”
-Wang found resistance to his government when he visited cities, such as Shanghai, and “intellectuals who showed sympathy for Wang risked ostracism, if not death.”
+The most infamous hanjian government in mainland China is the Reorganized National Government of the Republic of China, often referred to as the Wang Jingwei regime after Wang Jingwei, its president.
+The Wang Jingwei regime sought to be the dominant governmental force in China and believed it could do so by collaborating and being submissive to Japan in what they deemed as their "Peace Movement".
+Wang experienced resistance to his government when he visited Shanghai, among other cities.
+It was recorded that "intellectuals who showed sympathy for Wang risked ostracism, if not death."

 During the Second Sino-Japanese War, the National Revolutionary Army was defeated in various battles by the Imperial Japanese Army.
-Chiang Kai-shek explained that hanjian espionage helped the Japanese and ordered CC Clique commander Chen Lifu to arrest the hanjians.
+Chiang Kai-shek explained that hanjian espionage helped the Japanese.
+He ordered CC Clique commander Chen Lifu to arrest the hanjians.
 4,000 were arrested in Shanghai and 2,000 in Nanjing.
 Because martial law was enforced, formal trials were not necessary, and the condemned were executed swiftly, while thousands of men, women and children watched with evident approval.